mycs2635/Food_Organizer-2/README.md

 Our app outline :
 ![2021-09-01 (2)](https://user-images.githubusercontent.com/72552061/131710432-62a86b2a-cd35-435f-8718-9898f26676c0.png)

+We will have 2 fragments login and signup
+If he is a new user he should create profile by clicking the sign up and by filling the required details.
+After logging in to his account he will see home screen containing 4 fragments home profile donation inventory

+ home fragment
+    It will give suggestions to the users(under pk's surveliance)

+  Profile Fragment
+    It displays the information about the use
+    > name
+    > mail
+    The profile page shows some details of the user and some statistics like Food saved ,Points gained ,No of products in the inventory etc.

+  Inventory Fragment
+    under construction due to lack of time
     The inventory page showcases all the products added by the user and allows him/hwe to remind him when to use.

-The profile page shows some details of the user and some statistics like Food saved ,Points gained ,No of products in the inventory etc.
+  Donation page
+    One can share their left over food through this app.

-The Donation page helps in donating the food and the needy to collect the food.
+    He needs to add a picture of the food and the location The Donation page helps in donating the food and the needy to collect the food.

+    We used Realtime database and authentication of firebase to manage data.

 Implementation:

     Our Team: